 The asymmetry therefore causes the two electrons in the 2s orbital to uncouple from their di-electron state and form a tri-electron state with the single p-electron.
 This is called hybridization.
 Three equal-energy (degenerate) electrons can now achieve maximum stability by assuming a trigonal planar (sp2-hybridized) arrangement around the core electron shell, because this minimizes their mutual repulsion by having them as far from one another as they can get.
 (The wireframe indicates the boundary of the n=2 shell.)

-The outer spheres above simply indicate the directions of maximum electron density.
+The small spheres above simply indicate the directions of maximum electron density.
 The orbitals themselves will be more like three equal longitudinal sections that can only occupy volume within their shell.
 The entire shell will be filled with electron density.
-It will be highest at the center of the face of each orbital, and will decrease toward the nodal regions that divide the orbitals, where electron density will be lowest.
+It will be highest at the center of the face of each orbital (as in the traditional sp2 lobe shapes) and will decrease toward the nodal regions between orbitals, where electron density will be lowest (though not necessarily zero).

 Each of these three hybrid orbitals contains one electron.
 This arrangement is symmetrical in the equatorial plane (in 2 dimensions) but does not have equivalent symmetry in all directions.
 This makes boron keen to connect with more electrons, because that would give the atom a 4th direction and tetrahedral symmetry (like carbon).
 Four directions is more stable around a sphere than three directions.
 Boron will therefore either bond ionically by losing its 3 valence electrons and forming the spherically symmetrical B3+ ion, or it will seek to gain electrons through covalent bonding.
 This duality underscores boron’s metalloid (semi-metal) character.